SWISS SCENE VIDEOS (80's - 20's)

 Context: The beginning of the Swiss dark scene dates back to the late 70’s.
-After a marked presence of the Punk movement, it evolved and gave way to styles like Post-Punk, Wave and Goth
+After a marked presence of the Punk movement, it evolved and gave way to styles like Wave, Post-Punk and Goth.

 The year was 1979 and some people felt saturated with the protest punk and opted to seek a new musical identity with more depth and introspection.
 By that time some began to dress in black and listen to new bands like Siouxsie and the Banshees, PIL, The Cure, Joy Division…

-One year later, on September 26, in 1980, the first Swiss Wave Post-Punk song was released – Grauzone’s “Eisbär”.
-So this release can be considered as the cornerstone and trigger for the start of the Swiss dark scene.
-Now the local scene had its first own soundtrack, and began to develop slowly.
-Grauzone’s first concerts took place in locations like Club Spex, Gasskessel and Reitschule in Bern.
+One year later, on September 26, in 1980, the first Swiss Wave-Post-Punk song was released: Grauzone’s “Eisbär” – this song can be considered as the cornerstone that triggered the start of the Swiss dark scene.
+From that moment on the local scene had its first own soundtrack, and began to develop slowly.
+Grauzone’s first concerts took place in Bern, in locations like Club Spex, Gasskessel and Reitschule.

-From then until the mid 80’s, diverse concerts, discos and parties were held in places like Rote Fabrik in Zürich, Totentanz in Basel, AJZ in Biel, Big Apple in Zürich, L’Association Post Tenebras Rock @ Le Bouffon in Genève, Fri-Son in Freiburg, Sedel in Luzern, Grabenhalle in St. Gallen, Dolce Vita in Lausanne and L’association État d’Urgences (L’Usine) in Genève.
+From then until the mid 80’s, diverse concerts, discos and parties were held in places like Rote Fabrik (Zürich), Totentanz (Basel), AJZ (Biel), Big Apple (Zürich), L’Association Post Tenebras Rock at Le Bouffon (Genève), Fri-Son (Fribourg), Sedel (Luzern), Grabenhalle (St. Gallen), Dolce Vita (Lausanne) and L’association État d’Urgences – L’Usine (Genève).

 Watch below some videos that capture the spirit of the local scene in some events through the years.